FrankM1/docs/content/concepts/tags.md

 ### Regular tag

 All tags come with their own data object and can have a title, description, image and meta data.
-Ghost Handlebars Themes will automatically generate tag archive pages for any tags which are assigned to active posts.
+Qazana Handlebars Themes will automatically generate tag archive pages for any tags which are assigned to active posts.
 For example all posts tagged with `News` will appear on `example.com/tag/news/`, as well as in the automatically generated XML sitemap.

 ### Primary tag

-Ghost has a concept of `primary_tag`, used simply to refer to the very first tag which a post has.
+Qazana has a concept of `primary_tag`, used simply to refer to the very first tag which a post has.
 This is useful for when you want to return a singular, most-important tag rather than a full array of all tags assigned to a post.

 ### Internal tag

-Tags which are prefixed by a `#` character, otherwise known as hashtags, are internal tags within Ghost - which is to say that they aren't rendered publicly.
+Tags which are prefixed by a `#` character, otherwise known as hashtags, are internal tags within Qazana - which is to say that they aren't rendered publicly.
 This can be particularly useful when you want to drive particular functionality based on a tag, but you don't necessarily want to output the tag for readers to see.

 ## Example usage